localplan.maidstone.gov.uk

 Local Development Scheme

-We're required by government to prepare a Local Development Scheme (LDS).
-A LDS sets out the timetable for the delivery of planning policy documents like our Local Plan.
+We're required by government to prepare and maintain Local Development Scheme (LDS) in accordance with Section 15 of the Planning and Compulsory Purchase Act 2004 (as amended by the Localism Act 2011).
+The LDS sets out the timetable for the delivery of planning policy documents like our Local Plan.

 Monitoring